resibots/limbo/docs/tutorials/external_libs.rst

 Add options
 ^^^^^^^^^^^^

-Many times we may need specific options when adding new libraries.
+We often need specific options when adding new libraries.
 One useful option, for example, is to specify where to find the library headers and lib files.
-Adding options is very easy: we only need to add a new function named ``options`` in our ``wscript`` and another one in the library configuration file:
+Adding options is easy: we only need to add a new function named ``options`` in our ``wscript`` and another one in the library configuration file:

 .. code:: python